cffls/py2hs/README.md

 ```

-Now, let's create a Tree type and see how Functor works.
+Now, let's create a Tree type and see how Functor can work in such context.

 ```haskell
 λ> data Tree a = EmptyTree | Node a (Tree a) (Tree a) deriving (Show, Read, Eq)